waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   2. Weaken carefully with other party members if needed.
   3. Throw Great/Ultra Balls while it is asleep.

-# Strategy for Triggering Suicune (Route 42 & 36)
+# Strategy for Triggering Suicune
-1. Fly to Ecruteak City to reach the main area.
+1. Fly to Ecruteak City.
-2. Route 42: Surf to central island (24, 13).
-Approach Apricorn trees to trigger sighting.
+2. Enter Tin Tower via the Wise Trio Room.
-3. Route 36: Navigate to Sudowoodo junction.
-Trigger sighting.
+3. Speak to each of the three Sages on 1F.
-4. Return to Tin Tower 1F for the battle.
+4. Battle Suicune.

 # Tile Mechanics (Global)
 - FLOOR: Walkable.
 Standard collision.
 [Verified]